Inferential Stats

 Transforming Data

-If you're going to transform data, the function needs to at least be strictly increasing: \[x>y\Rightarrow f(x)>f(y)\,.\]
+If you're going to transform data, the function needs to at least be strictly increasing on the range of your values: \[x>y\Rightarrow f(x)>f(y)\,.\]

 You might want it to be invertible as well, so you can map results back to the original scale.